Blog 9 Accounting & Software Solutions 9 10 most important Finance Equations we Should Know

 Net Profit Margin = (Net Profit / Revenue) x 100

-It shows how much of the revenue a company retains as profit after all expenses are deducted, which is crucial for understanding profitability.
+It shows how much of the revenue a company retains as profit after all expenses are deducted, which is decisive for understanding profitability.

 10. What is the formula for Inventory Turnover?